vprusso/toqito/docs/paper/paper.md

-estimate the classical and quantum values of nonlocal games. toqito also provides numerous functions for performing operations on and for determining properties of quantum states, channels, and measurements. toqito provides numerous functions for exploring measures of entanglement and properties of entangled states.
+estimate the classical and quantum values of nonlocal games. toqito also provides numerous functions for performing operations on and for determining properties of quantum states, channels, and measurements. toqito provides utilities for exploring measures of entanglement and properties of entangled states.
 Support for generating random quantum states and measurement operators is also provided.